Guaaay/Guaaay/README.md

 I'm a CompSci graduate in Madrid

-I am interested in:

-- Coding and math
-- Embedded and real time systems
+Currently working on embedded and real time systems
-- Photography
-- Creative writing
-- 3D and CGI
-- Graphic design

 Visit [my blog](al.astudillo.com)!